 2. Navigate to Step 3 as you should've already completed the other steps in the first section of this article.

-3. Enter the Desired Annual Profit.
-This number should be realistic but difficult to achieve.
+Note: This number should be realistic but difficult to achieve.

 4. Click Calculate & Go to Summary.